JeffersonLab/JANA2/docs/tutorial.rst

 Now we generate a JFactory which will compute n Clusters given m Hits.
 Note that we need to provide both the classname of our factory and the classname of the JObject it produces.

-jana-generate.py JFactory SimpleClusterFactory Cluster
+:py:func:`jana-generate.py JFactory SimpleClusterFactory Cluster`

-The heart of a JFactory is the function Process, where we take an event, extract whatever inputs we need by calling JEvent::Get or one of its variants, produce some number of outputs, and publish them by calling JFactory::Set.
+The heart of a JFactory is the function :py:func:`Process`, where we take an event, extract whatever inputs we need by calling :py:func:`JEvent::Get` or one of its variants, produce some number of outputs, and publish them by calling :py:func:`JFactory::Set`.
 These outputs will stay cached as long as the current event is in flight and get cleared afterwards.
 To keep things really simple, our example shall assume there is only one cluster and all of the hits associated with this event belong to it.

 .. code-block:: console